christiantroyandrada/mevn-fullstack/README.md

 # mevn-fullstack

+Prerequisites:
+  - MongoDB is installed on Machine
+  - Collection called 'Post' should be created as per model file of server directory

 To use the system:
   - Open 2 terminals or split terminal view on any code editor.
   - cd frontend, and cd server on the other terminal.